 A 25 year journey begins

-In 1992, the jeep Richard Hanbury was driving rolled off a bridge in Yemen.
+In 1992, the jeep Richard Hanbury was driving was forced to crash off a bridge in Yemen.
 He was pronounced clinically dead for 8 minutes and then in a coma for 6 weeks.
 After waking up, he spent the next 14 months in the hospital.

 The doctors gave Richard five years to live due to the extreme chronic nerve damage pain.
 After a lightbulb moment while watching a film in hospital, he began the journey to save his life.
-To produce the most lasting pain relief, he experimented with the different neuromodulation patterns and bio-metric sensors which normalised his nerve pathways.
+To produce the most lasting pain relief, he experimented with the different neuromodulation patterns and bio-metric sensors which normalized how his brain processed pain signals.

 Since 1993, Richard Hanbury has been pain-free and has tested his technology with the British Special Air Service, U.S. Air Force, Richard Branson Virgin Challenger flights, and the first Solar Impulse flight around the world.